shadybraden/homelab/README.md

 More details found in the docker folder and under [Old Docker based homelab](#Old-Docker-based-homelab)

-The goal is to take what I've learned from this and my knowlege of Kubernetes and combine these into a high availibility homelab using GitOps and version control to manage a new shiny cluster.
+The goal is to take what I've learned from this and my knowledge of Kubernetes and combine these into a high availability homelab using GitOps and version control to manage a new shiny cluster.

+This is not a comprehensive guide, and expects a level of Linux experience.
+Things such as installing an OS, ssh, installing docker or updating packages will be treated as prerequisites.

 ## Table of Contents